FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 - Ethnicity: *difference from Clan not yet articulated*
 - Heimat: a place, often as a disambiguation of family name or lineage.
 Clan suggests group identity, not geography
 - Affiliation: generally by choice or appointment, while clan generally indicates something assigned to a person at birth
-- Bürgerort: a place, often as a disambiguation of family name or lineage.
-Clan suggests group identity, not geography

 ### Used